-As of December 31, 2013, we and our subsidiaries employed 290 people, of whom 125 were focused in production and technical and logistical services, including instrumentation service, 112 in sales, marketing and customer support, 47 in general administrative services, such as accounting, and 6 in product development.
+As of December 31, 2014, we and our subsidiaries employed 301 people, of whom 128 were focused in production and technical and logistical services, including instrumentation service, 116 in sales, marketing and customer support, 51 in general and administrative services, such as finance, and 6 in product development.
 We believe that our ability to attract and retain skilled personnel is critical to our success.
 None of our employees is covered by a collective bargaining agreement, and we believe our employee relations are good.